Radmehrvf/NETWORKRAD/README.md

 ---

-> "Intelligence meets imagination — NetworkRad is where AI and creativity merge."
+> "Intelligence meets imagination — RadiLinks is where AI and creativity merge."